Crossing the floor: Changing parties

 In the United Kingdom and Canada, crossing the floor means leaving one's party entirely and joining another caucus.
 For example, leaving an opposition party to support the government (or vice versa), leaving or being expelled from the party one ran with at election and sitting as a clear independent, or even leaving one opposition party to join another.
 In both countries, the term carries only this meaning, not simply voting against the party line on a bill.

 In April 2006, then-premier of Manitoba Gary Doer of the New Democratic Party of Manitoba proposed banning crossing the floor in the Manitoba legislature in response to "the concern some voters have expressed over the high-profile defections of three federal MPs from their parties in just over two years".
 The resulting legislation, which amended the provincial Legislative Assembly Act, mandated that members of the legislature who quit (or are expelled from) their political party had to serve out the remainder of their term as independents.
 However, in 2018, the Progressive Conservative government of Brian Pallister repealed the bill.

-An extraordinary example occurred in Alberta, Canada, in December 2014 by Danielle Smith, the Leader of the Official Opposition.
+An extraordinary example occurred in Alberta, Canada, in December 2014 when Danielle Smith, the Leader of the Official Opposition.
 She and eight of her MLAs, all of the Wildrose Party, crossed the floor together to join the governing Progressive Conservative Association of Alberta.
 In 2019, eleven British MPs defected from the Conservative and Labour parties to form the Change UK party.
 In September 2019, the governing Conservative party lost its working majority when Phillip Lee MP defected to the Liberal Democrats during the first speech of new prime minister Boris Johnson.
 On 19 January 2022, Christian Wakeford, Conservative MP for Bury South, crossed the floor to the Labour benches.